-Test results and records shall be submitted in the format specified in Appendix E to this Specification, to the EirGrid in the pre-commissioning pack.
+Test results and records shall be submitted in the format specified in Appendix E to this Specification to EirGrid for review.

 Two full copies of the results shall be submitted and stored in separate, removable, non-volatile write/wipe-protected media.
 One copy shall be retained by the Customer, the other is to be certified and submitted to EirGrid for analysis prior to Commissioning of the DTS fibre system.